lukehaas/Scrollify/README.md

 You must ensure that there is no collapsed content within your sections.
 This often happens when you have floated content within a container that isn't cleared.
 All content must be properly contained in order for an accurate section height to be calculated.

-How can I prevent Scrollify adding hash fragments to the URL?
+- How can I stop Scrollify adding fragment identifiers (hash values) to the URL?

+This behaviour is controlled by `sectionName`, setting `sectionName` to false will disable it.

 ## Setup with SectionName